Kansas officials are no longer required to change trans people’s birth certificates, judge says

 “The answer is clearly no,” they wrote.

-The lead attorney for those residents, Omar Gonzalez-Pagan, said she’s disappointed in the ruling but believes the law will be found unconstitutional.
+The plaintiffs’ attorney, Gonzalez-Pagan, said he’s disappointed in the ruling but believes the law will be found unconstitutional.

 “The interpretation of SB180 advocated by Kris Kobach and his ilk is as unlawful as the policies we first challenged in our lawsuit in 2018,” said Gonzalez-Pagan, who is with Lambda Legal.
 “Access to accurate identity documents is vital; without accurate identity documents, transgender people face even greater threats of discrimination, harassment, and even violence.”